 Professional Accounting, Master of Professional Accounting (MPAcc)

-The Master of Professional Accounting was created to best prepare Eastern Washington University graduates of our Bachelor of Business (BAB) in Professional Accounting with practical professional education that will yield long-term success in today’s highly-educated accounting workforce.
+The Master of Professional Accounting (Online MPAcc) was created to best prepare students with practical professional education that will yield long-term success in today’s highly-educated accounting workforce.
 Our 36 credit MPAcc will help bachelor’s degree graduates meet the 225 quarter system credit requirement to sit for the Certified Public Accounting (CPA) Examination.
-Other students with a bachelor’s degree in business who completed the admissions criteria including all prerequisite coursework are also encouraged to apply.

 The MPAcc curriculum has been infused with the application of research as well as computer, quantitative, written and oral communications skills as they relate managerial decision making.
 To succeed in the MPAcc program, students need to possess these skills including mathematics up to at least the finite mathematics level prior to starting their studies.
 Students should expect that courses will require research on topics beyond what is found in assigned texts and materials.
 Eastern offers computer labs and access to nationwide data banks.
 MPAcc students also have access to EWU’s John F. Kennedy Library on the Cheney campus, the Spokane Academic Library on the Spokane campus, online library resources and other assistance.